National Advisory Council

-Sheldon D. Glass, M.D. received his M.Ed. from the Johns Hopkins University and taught in the Department of Education for 12 years introducing five new courses.
-He is a founding and current member of the National Advisory Council of the School of Education.
-He has been on the faculty of the Department of Psychiatry since 1968.
-He is on the Board of Directors for Friends Research Institute and is President of the American Society for Adolescent Psychiatry..
-He is currently National Medical Director of MedMark ,Inc. Dr. Glass has been Board Certified in Pediatrics, Adult Psychiatry, Adolescent Psychiatry, and Addiction Medicine.
+Sheldon Glass holds an M.Ed. from Johns Hopkins University and taught in the Department of Education for 12 years, introducing five courses.
+He is a founding and current member of the National Advisory Council.
+He has been on the faculty of the Department of Psychiatry since 1968, is on the board of directors for Friends Research Institute and is president of the American Society for Adolescent Psychiatry.
+He is the national medical director of MedMark.
+Sheldon has been board-certified in pediatrics, adult psychiatry, adolescent psychiatry and addiction medicine.

 Senior Vice President of Production

 Eric Paquette has spent 20 years as an executive in the motion picture and television business, including the last five years as a senior vice president of production at Sony Pictures Entertainment’s Screen Gems division.
 Prior to joining Screen Gems, he held senior executive positions at Metro Goldwyn Mayer and Phoenix Pictures.
 From 1993 to 1996, he was an associate producer for CBS News, where he worked with anchors Dan Rather and Connie Chung on breaking news stories, social issue features and hourlong specials.
 He also has been deeply involved in working with disadvantaged children and youth through New York Cares, LA Works, Liberty Hill Foundation, and Fulfillment Fund.
 A former member of Senator Obama’s national finance committee, Eric currently serves on the executive committee for Human Rights Watch and on the Democratic National Committee’s national finance committee.
 He lives in Los Angeles with his wife and two daughters.